hba777/hba777/README.md

-- 👋 Hi, I’m @hba777
+- 👋 Hi, I’m @hba777.
 - 👀 I’m interested in ...
-Coding, Video Games & Digital Art
+App Development, Video Games, and Digital Art.
 - 🌱 I’m currently learning ...
-C++, Java, App Development,UI/UX in Figma and Unreal Engine 5
+C++, Java, App Development, UI/UX in Figma.
-- 💞️ I’m looking to collaborate on ... projects in the game and app development departments
+- 💞️ I’m looking to collaborate on ... projects in the game and app development departments.
 - 📫 How to reach me ...
 03345098296

 <!---